JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - `.push()` method is the first method associated with arrays and it allows you to "PUSH" or add a value to the end of an array. i.e. `arrays.push("value")` will add "value" at the end of your array. `.push()` will return the new length of the array, after adding the value you give it.
 - `.pop()` method is the second method associated with arrays, and it allows you to remove the last element and returns this element back to you.

-- Using the `let` keyword on a variable, allows for the variable to be re-assigned.
+- Using the `let` keyword on a variable, allows for the variable to be re-assigned/mutated.
 Using a `const` variable, means that it will not be able to be reassigned in the code.
+You can also not have 'empty' `const` variables.
+- <strong>It is best practice to always use `const` as it is the best way to avoid any bugs in the future</strong>.

 - `for` <strong>loops</strong> are used when you have to repeat a task multiple times.
 Loops need an <strong>iterator</strong>, which is a variable you can declare specifically in your loop to control how the loop iterates (or goes through logic).
 It is common to use `i` as your iterator variable. `for ("iterator"; "condition"; "iteration") {}`.
 - `condition` tells the loop how many times it should iterate.
 When the condition becomes false, it will stop (BOOLEAN value = true/false).